jasmaa/jasmaa.github.io/_posts/2020-03-29-vscode-bolt.md

 a pull request to begin with.
 The grammars appeared to have been machine converted from the original XML into JSON which made them somewhat of a nightmare to read and modify.
-I was also not sure what both creators treated as the ground truth for their grammars and decided it was just easier to make my own grammar scratch.
+I was also not sure what both creators treated as the ground truth for their grammars and decided it was just easier to make my own grammar from scratch.

 On the other hand, it's amazing to see code(?) work its way up to the present.
 Some rules from the original JS language package date as far back to 2012 and have haphazardly made their way